-The door frame has a cable recess allowing the door to be locked when the mains cable is connected.
-This locker will accommodate a battery up to 110 amperes/hours capacity.
+The battery is located under the floor in the motorhome in a sealed compartment.
+This compartment will accommodate two batteries up to 110 amperes/hours capacity.
 The battery must be placed in the tray provided in the battery storage compartment, and this must be used at all times.

-A battery of not less than 40-50 amperes/ hours capacity is recommended.
+A battery of not less than 60 amperes/hours

+capacity is recommended.
 Crocodile clips should never be used to connect the battery, and terminals should be shrouded.